 SystemDesk is a system architecture tool that provides sophisticated and extensive support for modeling AUTOSAR architectures and systems for application software.
 Comprehensive graphical support facilitates the first use but also enables efficient and error-reduced working during large-scale projects.

 Additionally SystemDesk makes validating ECU application software possible at an early development stage.
 Therefore, virtual ECUs (V-ECUs) are generated out of the application software and used as units under test with the dSPACE simulation platforms, such as the PC-based simulation platform VEOS for validating the ECU software.

 The SystemDesk Modeling Module enables the modeling of AUTOSAR software architectures and systems containing one or more networked AUTOSAR ECUs.
 It supports the software architecture development process from modeling software components (SWCs) to specifying system aspects including the hardware topology and network communication.

 For virtual validation applications, the SystemDesk V-ECU Generation Module lets you configure and generate virtual ECUs (V-ECUs).
-V-ECUs enable you to test the system's overall behavior with the PC-based simulation platform VEOS, the hardware-in-the-loop (HIL) simulator SCALEXIO® or the rapid control prototyping (RCP) platform MicroAutoBox II as soon as the implementation with C code is available.
+Software integrators who want to test complex networks of functions can combine software components, functions or just legacy code from different sources in SystemDesk to create a full V-ECUs.
+To test the system's overall behavior V-ECUs can be used for PC-based simulation with VEOSas soon as the implementation with C code is available.

 SystemDesk supports your development process with numerous features for intuitive working: